Dental Implants Market Size and Share

 Segment Analysis

-By Part: Fixtures Dominate While Abutments Accelerate
+By Component: Fixtures Dominate While Abutments Accelerate

-Fixtures account for 76% of implant revenue in 2024, but abutments are advancing at a 9.2% CAGR as the market pivots toward mass-customization.
+Fixtures account for 76% of the dental implant market revenue in 2024, but abutments are advancing at a 9.2% CAGR as the market pivots toward mass-customization.
 Digital libraries now enable laboratories to design patient-specific abutments that optimize emergence profiles and gingival aesthetics.
 A practical consequence is that procurement teams at multi-site clinics increasingly negotiate separate contracts for fixtures and prosthetic components, decoupling what had been a single-vendor bundle.
 Suppliers that cannot prove cross-component precision fit risk being excluded from these modular purchasing frameworks.

 Image © Mordor Intelligence.
 Reuse requires attribution under CC BY 4.0.